 • Based on the data in Session 1 and 2, identify specific concepts in your grade-level mathematics in which students struggle.
-Determine a conceptual category where several of these concepts are addressed.
+Determine a domain where several of these concepts are addressed.

-In the Educators' Guide for your course, carefully review the standards and examples that align with this conceptual category or these standards.
+In your grade-level Educators' Guide, carefully review the standards and examples that align with this domain or these standards.
 Reflect on the following questions: